 Bariatric (Weight Loss) Surgery: Metabolic, nutritional, psychological and physiological Consequences

 You will often see sources that recommend protein, biotin, silica, and snake oil shampoos such as Nioxin to promote hair growth following bariatric surgery.
-Many of these sources are just trying to sell you products because you have hair loss and it bothers you.
+Many of these sources are just trying to sell your products because you have hair loss and it bothers you.
 They often suggest a single product and offer to sell it to you.
-Perhaps dietary manipulation will help to retard hair loss, but it may be that you must reverse the bariatric surgery to overcome the associated hair loss from long term nutritional depletion.
+Perhaps dietary manipulation will help to retard hair loss, but it may be that you must reverse the bariatric surgery to overcome the associated hair loss from long-term nutritional depletion.